Section 102 of the Constitution of Urabba Parks

 - (ii) of which are approved benefits.

-(3) The Parliament may provide for qualifications for presenters and persons appointed to visitatorial places, but no such qualifications shall be applicable on current occupiers of visitatorial places or their presenters unless the occupier or presenter has consented to the operation of the law.
+(3) The Parliament may provide for qualifications for presenters and persons appointed to visitatorial places, but no such qualifications shall be applicable on current occupants of visitatorial places or their presenters unless the occupant or presenter has consented to the operation of the law.

 (4) Until the Parliament provides for a higher grade, a visitational member holding at least one share of visitational membership may present a person for appointment as a Commissioner of the Visitatorial Commission.